dask/distributed/docs/source/fine-performance-metrics.rst

 .. image:: images/fine-performance-metrics/seconds-IO.png
    :alt: Fine Performance Metrics dashboard, just the I/O functions

-And here's everything but those three I/O heavy functions:
+And here's all other functions that take a non-trivial amount of time:

 .. image:: images/fine-performance-metrics/seconds-not-IO.png
-   :alt: Fine Performance Metrics dashboard, except the I/O functions
+   :alt: Fine Performance Metrics dashboard, non-I/O functions

 This tells us an important piece of information: why is `astype`, which is a pure CPU function, spending so much time occupying workers' threads but without accruing any CPU